 At the moment, it’s around 100 people.
 That includes our brewers, packaging chaps, delivery guys, office crew and bar staff.
 We’re always expanding and you can check out our current jobs right here.

 You can find our beer all over London in bottles and keg.
 We’re stocked in around 600 pubs, bars and restaurants so you should be able to find us somewhere local.
 Outside of London, you can find our beer in Bristol, Manchester, Liverpool, Leeds, Edinburgh and more.
-You can also find it in Sweden.
+You can also find it in Sweden, Paris and New York.

 Back in the Camden of the 1800s, navvies from England, Scotland, Wales and Ireland wanted beer after a hard day’s work building the railway network.
 But one too many pints led to one too brawls in the North London bars so something had to be done.
 Bring on Windsor Castle, Edinboro Castle, Pembroke Castle and Dublin Castle - a pub and castle for each nation to stop the fighting in the streets.
 Our castle represents this story of beer and boozers in our borough of Camden.

 Lots as it happens.
-We have multiple taps of brewery-fresh beer behind the bar and different street food traders taking over our pop up kitchen outside.
+We have multiple taps of brewery-fresh beer behind the bar and street food traders taking over our pop up kitchen outside.
 We open 1pm - 9pm Sunday to Thursday, 1pm - 11pm on Friday and 11am - 9pm on Saturday.
-We have a full line up of our classic beers, seasonal specials and single batch brews alongside some beers from our pals - not to mention a fridge filled with bottles and cans, and we also have a growler station and a vintage video games machine which gets new old games every month.
+We have a full line up of our classic beers, seasonal specials and single batch brews alongside some beers from our pals - not to mention a fridge filled with bottles and cans.
+We also have a growler station and a vintage video games machine which gets new old games every month.
 A few times a year, we also hold special events here.

 It’s where we fill growlers.
 A growler is a large glass container that can be filled with fresh draft beer.
 They are filled under pressure so stay fresh for weeks.
 And the best thing is they are refillable, so you can come in, buy a growler, go home and drink it and then return and get a refill and repeat as often as you like.

 Yes, we do.
-We have a bottling line here at the Wilkin Street Mews brewery where we bottle our Hells Lager, Pale Ale and Gentleman’s Wit as well as some of the limited release beers.
+We have a bottling line here at the Wilkin Street Mews brewery where we bottle our Hells Lager, Pale Ale, Gentleman’s Wit and Pils Lager as well as some of the limited release beers.
 Our new bottling line up in Enfield will be taking the load off the packaging team here at Camden too.

 We do.
 And we happen to believe that cans have an unnecessarily bad reputation so we want to change that.
 Cans are lightweight (so easier to carry home).
 They protect our beer against sunlight, the seal is great for keeping out oxygen, they don’t smash and they are easily recyclable too.
 They do not make our beer taste metallic.
 We repeat.
 They do not make our beer taste metallic.
 It tastes just as good as what’s in the tank or the bottle.
 Try a can and let us know what you think.